karthik-u-rao/TourismManagementSystem/README.md

 ﻿# Tourism Management System

-A comprehensive web application built with ASP.NET Core 8.0 and Entity Framework Core for managing tourism packages, bookings, and customer relationships.
+A comprehensive web application built with ASP.NET Core 8.0 and Entity Framework Core for managing tourism packages, bookings, and secure payment processing with Stripe integration.

 ## Table of Contents